magesuite/magesuite/README.md

 ## Demo

-_A small peek into to available features, this is by no means exaustive._
+_A small peek into to available features, this is by no means exhaustive._

 Short video presentation of the __Content Constructor__ feature: